smalldata/smalldata.github.io/content/posts/knuckle-tattoo.md

 #### What if there was a way to combine these variations, so that each fist spelled a word, **and** when you intertwine your fingers, the tattoos spelled other valid words?!

 Being a word geek, I had to know.

-Thanks to my brother, Stephen, for being the first to solve these puzzles, and for his valuable feedback.
+Now I know.

 ### puzzle generation source code